 Why You Need A Ballet Barre

-Stretching in barre exercises also helps relieve pain and tension that may be in the joints of the body, making the body better able to withstand grueling rehearsals and long spans of instruction time.
-And, students that perform barre exercises often, will be amazed at how they can hold tough positions better, and longer each time they attend class.
+Stretching in barre exercises also helps relieve pain and tension that students may experience, making them better able to withstand grueling rehearsals and long spans of instruction time.
+And, students that perform barre exercises often will be amazed at how they can hold tough positions better, and longer each time they attend class.

 Steps For Installing a Ballet Barre

-Gather the necessary materials
+- Gather the necessary materials

-Build or install the barre
+- Build or install the barre safely

-Celebrate and begin using it
+- Celebrate and begin using it

 Portable Ballet Barres

-- If not properly installed, some dancers complain it doesn’t give optimum support to their legs while performing stretches and routines.
+- If not properly installed, a portable ballet barre doesn’t give optimum support to a dancer’s legs while performing stretches and routines

 Wall-Mounted Ballet Barres